 - Delay driving home until the next day.
-The data shows that nighttime driving significantly complicates other risks associated with driving over the holidays.
+Nighttime driving significantly complicates other risks associated with driving over the holidays.
 Those who choose to travel for Thanksgiving may need to arrange to sleep over until morning.
-Not only will this reduce the potential impact of weather, but it’ll also allow your body to recover if you’ve been drinking.
+Not only will this reduce the potential impact of weather, but it'll also allow your body to recover if you've been drinking.

 ValuePenguin researchers analyzed data from the National Highway Traffic Safety Administration (NHTSA) Fatality Analysis Reporting System (FARS) to estimate the motor vehicle fatality rate per 100,000 residents over the Thanksgiving and Christmas holidays for every state.
 We also compared national data trends during holiday and non-holiday periods to find factors that may influence fatality rates over these holidays.
 Data covers the five-year period from 2014 to 2018, the latest available.